 - If I am trying to convey an idea of mine, how do I sound?

-The exercise above can be eye-opening for self-awareness and how certain emotions impact our tone.
-Similarly, our physical and mental wellbeing also affect our speech.
+The exercise above can be eye-opening to how experiencing certain emotions impacts the way our words sound.
+Similarly, our physical and mental wellbeing also affects the way we speak.
 For example, when we are tired, sleepy, or stressed, we are more likely to be short and negative in our responses to others.
 When we are well-rested, refreshed, and at peace, we will approach even difficult conversations from a place of positivity.
 This makes the case for a more mindful approach to conversing with others, which we will discuss further below.

-Our entire communication style is affected by what we’re exposed to during our formative years.
-Often, these patterns have been repeated for a long time, passed down and adopted throughout generations.
+Our entire way of communicating can be affected by what we’re exposed to during our formative years.
+Often, these patterns have been repeated for a long time, passed down and adopted throughout generations with little positive change.
 Examine yourself using the exercise above, then examine the interactions you’ve had with your family.
-Do any of your family members speak in a way you find unfavorable?
-Do you speak the same way?
+Do any of your family members speak in a way that you find unfavorable?
+Do you speak the same way as well?
 Often, we repeat communication styles that we were exposed to as children when we become adults, though we may find such a way of speaking to be too harsh or not optimal.
-On the contrary, if there was a way of communicating that as a child we disliked or disagreed with but didn’t have the ability to speak up about, we might adapt our behavior to the opposite.
+On the contrary, if there was a way of communicating that as a child we disliked or disagreed with but didn’t have the ability to speak up about, we might adapt our behavior to become the opposite.
 For example, if you felt that your family members were too direct and forthcoming to the point of being rude, you might default to being passive and quiet.
-Working with your Higher Self on self-awareness opens doors for positive change.

-Once we recognize these patterns and the roles they play in our lives, it’s important that we don’t become discouraged by their impact.
-We can utilize our knowledge about these patterns to examine and make positive changes so that our relationships are not impacted.
+Once we recognize these patterns and the roles they play in our own adult lives, it’s important that we don’t become discouraged by their impact.
+We can utilize our knowledge about these patterns to examine and make positive changes to ourselves so that other relationships are not impacted.
 For example, were your immediate family members generally positive, uplifting and encouraging?
 Or were they negative, argumentative, and angry?
 Observe your relationships with your spouse, partner, children, friends, and coworkers.
 Do you implement the same patterns, just in a different way?
-If you find the answer unfavorable, connect with your Higher Self and ask It to reveal ways you can overcome these patterns to bring lasting change and peace to your current relationships.
+If you find the answer unfavorable, connect with your Higher Self and ask It to reveal to you ways you can overcome these familial patterns to bring lasting change and peace in your current relationship.